Stains from soot and smoke are a common problem on the surround around a wood-burning fireplace.

 To remove soot and smoke stains:

-- Make a paste of TSP and water.
+- Make a paste from TSP and water.

-- Apply the paste to a sponge, and use it to scrub off the black stains.
+- Apply the paste to a sponge, and use it to scrub the black stains.

 - Rinse the sponge thoroughly, and remove any residue with clean water.

-- How to Clean Stone Around a Fireplace (article)
+- How to Transform a Brick Fireplace with Limewash

 Danny Lipford: Joanna writes to us: “How can I clean the soot and smoke off the face of my fireplace?”